A continuation criterion for the Landau equation with very soft and Coulomb potentials: Gaussian bounds

 \section{Gaussian bounds}

 This section establishes Gaussian decay estimates in $v$ for the solution $f$.
-These estimates are needed when applying the local estimate of Proposition \ref{p:inf} at large velocities, because the lower ellipticity constant $\lambda$ will degenerate to 0 (see Lemma \ref{l:a-lower}).
+These estimates will be needed to remove the velocity weights from the conditional assumption on $f$ for positive times, in our upper bounds.

 \begin{proposition} Let $f:[0,T]\times\R^6 \to [0,\infty)$ be a solution of the Landau equation satisfying \eqref{e:cond}, and assume the initial data satisfies

 for some $C_0, \mu'>0$, as well as the lower bounds